Hachi1/quicklook/README.md

 * Prepare unit tests to maintain consistency in future development:)
 * Enable users to easily access more parameters via *config.py* file
-* INclude *flex-diff* tool for plotting differences between two FLEXPART runs
+* Include *flex-diff* tool for plotting differences between two FLEXPART runs

 If you have any special requirement, please let me know:) The future development of this tool should be user-driven so do not hesitate to raise your queries.